ebadi/ChalmersSecurity/HOWTO.md

 ---
 layout: people
 fname:  "Firstname"
-lname: "Secondname" # This is also used to fetch list of  publications from bib files cid : CID  # please also add images/people/CID.jpg
+lname: "Secondname" # This is also used to fetch the list of publications from bib files cid : CID  # please also add images/people/CID.jpg
 permalink: "CID"
 teaser: "I am a former PhD student ...  from 2011 to 2016."